-> There are several different technologies available for capturing CO₂ from flue gases and a few of these have been and are currently being tested at the Technology Centre Mongstad (TCM).
+There are several different technologies available for capturing CO₂ from flue gases and several of these are currently being tested at the Technology Centre Mongstad (TCM).
 More information about different capture technologies can be found at the Gassnova webpages.

-CO₂ can be transported in pipelines or in tanks on ships and trucks.
-Which alternative to choose depends generally on the amount of CO₂ to be transported and the distance between capture site and storage facility.
-Typically transport by ship is favourable for not too large CO₂ amounts and fairly long distances.
-Pipeline transport is normally more suitable for larger amounts of CO₂ and somewhat shorter distances.
+CO₂ can be transported in pipelines or in tanks on ships, trains and trucks.
+The best alternative generally depends on the amount of CO₂ to be transported and the distance between capture site and storage facility.
+Transport by ship is typically favourable for smaller amounts of CO₂ and fairly long distances and provides great flexibility.
+Pipeline transport is normally more suitable for larger amounts of CO₂ and shorter distances.

 It is possible to safely store large amounts of CO₂ on the Norwegian continental shelf.
-In Norway we are only looking at CO2 storage offshore below the sea bed.
-On the continental shelf we have access to large geological formations of depths where amongst others favourable pressure and temperature conditions prevent CO₂ from migrating through layers of sand and rock towards the surface.
+In Norway we are only planning for CO2 storage offshore below the sea bed.
+On the continental shelf we have access to large geological formations of depths where favourable pressure and temperature conditions, amongst other conditions, prevent CO₂ from migrating through layers of sand and rock towards the surface.
 The Petroleum Directorate has developed a storage atlas that gives an overview of possible storage locations on the Norwegian continental shelf.
+According to the atlas, there is a storage capacity of more than 80 billion tonnes of CO2 on the Norwegian continental shelf.